HumanTree92/VENT_Palworld_ModPack/README.md

 # About VENT_Palworld_ModPack
 This is a Mod Pack for Velociti Entertainments Private Palworld Server.

-# Download & Installation:
+# Download & Installation of Required Mods:
 1) Download the .zip.
 2) Extract the .zip or Open the .zip.
 3) Go to your Steam > steamapps > common > Palworld Directory.
 4) Drag & Drop all the contents of Required into the Palworld Directory.
-5) (Optional) Drag & Drop all the contents of Optional into the Palworld Directory.
 6) Launch Palworld & once at the Main Menu Exit the Game.
 (This installs the Mods)
 7) Once you have Exited Palworld relaunch the Game & Join the Server.